What is a Target Account List?

 - Customer base: What type of customers use their products (e.g., customers in particular industries, or of a certain size)?

 - Company maturity: How many years have they been around?

 - Company status: Are they for-profit or not-for-profit?
 Public or private?

 Once you have compiled this information, you can start to define your ICP.
 Every ICP looks different, but this general format is a good starting point:

 “Our ideal client is a North America-based SaaS company with a recurring revenue model.
-It’s in growth stage, and has a customer base mostly made up of small- and medium-sized businesses.
-It has a sales team of at least 10 people, and annual recurring revenue of at least $20 million.”
+It’s in growth stage, and has a customer base mostly made up of small- and medium-sized businesses.”

 There are a lot of templates that can help you put together an ICP, but there’s no reason you can’t create one on your own.
 Once you have an ICP that your team agrees on, you can start to populate your target account list with specific companies.

 How to Identify and Build Your Target Account List

 Before your sales and marketing teams begin working together on the list of accounts you want to target, take some time to talk about goals.
 Are you simply looking to expand your customer base, or is it something more specific?
 Maybe you want to acquire a couple of impressive logos to use in your promotional materials, or perhaps reactivate accounts that moved on to other companies.
 Agree on the goal, and then use that as input to determine which accounts to target.